Jackie Fox: After the Runaways

 In the years following her tenure with the Runaways, Fuchs worked in a variety of fields, most notably as a record promotions executive, a modeling agent, the promoter of Tony Robbins's Firewalking seminars, and most recently an entertainment attorney in the motion picture and television business, representing actors, writers, directors, authors, and producers.

 In a live rendition of the song "Suicide Machine" by punk rock band Germs, Darby Crash is heard saying he is looking for Jackie and that the song is dedicated to her.

 Fuchs earned her B.A. summa cum laude from UCLA in linguistics and Italian, with a specialization in computing, and her J.D. from Harvard, where Barack Obama was one of her classmates.
 She has written a script called "Delilah's Scissors" with Victory Tischler-Blue and appeared in Tischler-Blue's 2005 documentary Edgeplay: A Film About the Runaways.
 Fuchs has also written for the Huffington Post blog.

 Fuchs appeared as a contestant on The Dating Game circa 1980.

 In 2013, Fuchs appeared as a contestant in the fourth episode of The Chase, and on September 6, 2013, she was a contestant on the syndicated version of Who Wants to Be a Millionaire?, then hosted by Cedric the Entertainer.
 She had banked $16,100, but ended up with only $1,000 after missing a question.
 In December 2018, she appeared on Jeopardy!, winning $87,089 over the course of four games.

 Since the COVID-19 pandemic, Fuchs has been involved in board games.
-In 2024, Devir Games published her first board game named Rock Hard: 1977, which is based on (though not autobiographical of) her time in the music industry.
+In 2024, Devir Games published her first board game named Rock Hard: 1977, which is a fictionalization of her time in the music industry.